Certificate of Appropriateness-Minor Works

 Step 1.Fee Amount

 Application fees are based on the estimated cost of the project/proposed improvements as shown below and must be paid in full prior to review of an application for a Certificate of Appropriateness.
-Fees for applications submitted for work that has already been started or completed (also known as retroactive or After the Fact) include the base fee noted below plus $100.
+Fees for applications submitted for work that has already been started or completed (also known as retroactive or After-the-Fact) include the base fee noted below plus $100.

 • $17,999 or less: $0